Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 What side of the island is Lihue on?

-Lihue is on the East Shore of Kauai and is right next to the town of Hanamaulu (to the North) and Puhi (to the West).
-Because there is only one highway on Kauai, and it doesn’t go through the Na Pali Coast, Lihue is the most centrally located town on Kauai.
+Lihue is on the East Shore of Kauai and is right next to the towns of Hanamaulu and Puhi.
+Because there’s only one highway on Kauai, and it doesn’t go through the Na Pali Coast, Lihue is the most centrally located town on Kauai.

 Is Lihue safe?